Brahmatal Trek in March

 Is March a good time for the Brahmatal Trek?

 Yes.
 March falls within the best season for the Brahmatal Trek.
 Transitional.
-Snow recedes below 3,200 m.
-Upper sections still snow-covered.
-Temperatures: 0°C to -5°C at camp.
-Longer days, warmer sun, but nights remain cold.
-Rhododendron buds start appearing at lower elevations.
-Good option if you want winter scenery without extreme cold.
+Snow recedes below 3,200 m; upper sections remain snow-covered into mid-March.
+Camp temperatures: 0°C to -5°C. Longer days, warmer sun, rhododendron buds begin appearing on the lower trail.
+The most comfortable option if winter cold is a concern, while still offering real snow experience on the summit day.

 What is the difficulty of Brahmatal Trek in March?